 Custom-painted trim and other components may improve the aesthetic of a fireplace (check out an article on how to paint your fireplace surround here).

-By creating a custom-built space around the zero clearance fireplace with a mantle, fireplace doors, and a defined area such as a hearth, the firebox will resemble a regular fireplace.
+The firebox will resemble a regular fireplace by creating a custom-built space around the zero clearance fireplace with a mantle, fireplace doors, and a defined area such as a hearth.

 You may appreciate the fireplace’s beauty and warmth without worrying about the dangers connected with a traditional fireplace.